-The three of us decided to go swimming and we were surprised how warm it was.
+The three of us decided to go swimming and we were surprised by how warm it was.
 Oh yes, it is cool but being Scottish we are hardy!
 But it didn’t really grip you that much.

-We also lied on the sand for a good hour after the swim as the warmth of the beach and sun got us dried and warmed up.
+We also lay on the sand for a good hour after the swim as the warmth of the beach and sun got us dried and warmed up.
 It was beautiful looking up at the sky and admiring how clean and serene everything was.

 First Night Camping

-Early on in the evening I decided to take my daughter fishing on the rocks.
+Early on in the evening, I decided to take my daughter fishing on the rocks.

 We had planned to camp here for a week and the farmer agreed to this as long as we took our chemical toilet to the nearby septic tank for disposal.

-The two of us spend about an hour fishing on the rocks at high tide so there was not too much weed for our tackle to get stuck in to.
+The two of us spend about an hour fishing on the rocks at high tide so there was not too much weed for our tackle to get stuck into.

-Our intention was to see if we could live off the rocks with fishing for our meals in the evening.
+Our intention was to see if we could live off the rocks by fishing for our meals in the evening.
 We had brought other food such as frying bacon and cereals for breakfast, along with cooking burgers and sausages using a barbecue in the evenings.